 A quick look at existing data management metamodels

 If you are going to implement the data management function, you need to define what data management model you would like to use, and your first step is to look at existing industry reference guides.
 Your first choice will definitely be the DAMA-DMBOK Guide by DAMA International1.
 This is the most well-known and most frequently used guide in the data management community.
 If you work for a financial institution, your preference might go out to DCAM by the EDM Council2.
-The third main guide is TOGAF3, which is focused on Enterprise Architecture but it also intercepts some data management areas like data, application, and technology architecture.
-All guides are not ‘off-the-shell’ solutions though.
-To some extent they are similar, but //www.opengroup.org/togafat a closer look there are various conceptual differences.
+The third main guide is TOGAF3, which is focused on Enterprise Architecture, but it also intercepts some data management areas like data, application, and technology architecture.
+All guides are not “off-the-shelf solutions,” though.
+To some extent, they are similar, but let us take a closer look at various conceptual differences.

 The key conceptual differences between different DM metamodels

 In the following figure, I have put together the metamodels of the two guides I have mentioned before: DAMA-DMBOK by DAMA international and DCAM by Enterprise Data Management Council.

 Let’s briefly discuss each of the metamodels separately.

 DAMA-DMBOK 2 defines the metamodel of data management in the form of DAMA Knowledge Areas, represented in the DAMA Wheel form.
 This model of data management is industry agnostic.
 In my article ‘DAMA-DMBOK in a nutshell,’ I briefly analyzed the guide and showed a few challenges that you could have used their model.

 The DCAM model is organized into eight core capabilities.
 This model was developed primarily for financial institutions, but, in my opinion, the model is actually rather generic and can be used in other industries as well.

 From my point of view, there are several conceptual differences between DAMA-DMBOK and DCAM data management models: